BgameXL/LanPlus/README.md

 LAN+ is a Minecraft mod for playing with friends without the usual hassle.
 Add friends, invite them into your world, and let them join over the internet with no port forwarding.

+### Free
+> Lan+ is hosted on a VPS that i pay $24 a month for, and Lan+ will remain free because of my love for this project.
+If you'd like, you can donate to this mod it's your decision after all, but i appreciate it.

 ## What it does

 - **Friends list:** add friends and see who's online and what they're playing, right from the main menu.